Coronavirus (COVID-19) FAQs

 For the latest government advice visit France Diplomacy - Advice for Foreign Nationals in France.

-- Before you travel, you must print and complete a paper format Passenger Locator Form.
-This will be collected by Brittany Ferries' staff in the garage before you disembark
+A paper format Spanish Travel Health Control form (“FCS” or passenger locator form) is still required.
+Before travel, you must print and complete the form.
+This will be collected by Brittany Ferries' staff in the garage before you disembark.

 Please note you may be refused travel or fined by the Spanish authorities if you do not comply with their requirements fully.